alexreisner/geocoder/README.md

 The above combines global and service-specific options and could be useful if you specify different geocoding services for different models or under different conditions.
 Lookup-specific settings override global settings so, for example, in the above the timeout for all lookups would be 2 seconds, except for Yandex which would be 5.

-**Notes about fallbacks!** It is also possible to fallback back to another lookup service when the primary service returns a specific error.
+It is also possible to configured Geocoder to fallback back to another lookup service when the primary service returns a specific error.
+An example use could be to use a primary API by default but fallback to a secondary service if the primary returns the `OverQueryLimitError` if the API has a daily request limit, this way you always get a response.

     # config/initializers/geocoder.rb
     Geocoder.configure(